Clone the repository

 The Redis MCP Server is a natural language interface that allows AI agents to interact with Redis databases.
-It enables storing, retrieving, and managing data in Redis through conversational commands, making it easy to implement Redis operations in AI-driven workflows without writing complex code.
+It enables applications to manage, query, and search data in Redis using simple natural language requests instead of complex Redis commands.

 # Clone the repository